dafny-lang/dafny/docs/_includes/Modules.md

 QualifiedModuleName = ModuleName { "."
 ModuleName }
 ````
-A `ModuleQualifiedId` is a qualified name that is expected to refer to a module;
+A `ModuleQualifiedNamed` is a qualified name that is expected to refer to a module;
 a _qualified name_ is a sequence of `.`-separated identifiers, which designates
 a program entity by representing increasingly-nested scopes.